resources / blog /

 Why attribution is broken

 Attribution didn’t collapse because GA4 has bugs.
-It collapsed because the internet no longer plays by the same rules, and the platforms rewrote those rules.
+Althought that’s true as well.
+It collapsed because the internet no longer plays by the same rules, and the giant platforms rewrote those rules.

-For years, merchants lived by a clean model: see ad → click → convert.
+For years, merchants lived by a clean model: see organic search/social media result → click → convert.
 Today, that model was dismantled piece by piece.
-Here’s how.
+Here’s how:

 • TikTok hides referral data and blocks most clickable posts.